~Celebrating 60 years of inspiring, informing, and entertaining the collecting community ~

-Antique Trader, a magazine published 26 times per year in Iola, Wis., has served the antiques and collectibles community since 1957.
+Antique Trader, a magazine published 25 times per year in Iola, Wis., has served the antiques and collectibles community since 1957.
 Founded by Babka Publishing Co., later to become the flagship of employee-owned Krause Publications’ Antiques division, Antique Trader built its reputation as the premier print vehicle for the buying and selling of antiques nationwide.
-Its loyal following includes antique dealers, antique show promoters, shop and mall operators, and collectors, some of whom have subscribed to the paper since its inception.
+Its loyal following includes antique dealers, antique show promoters, shop and mall operators, investors, restoration and repurposing designers and collectors, some of whom have subscribed to the paper since its inception.

 During its first 27 years of operation, Antique Trader was strictly an advertising newspaper that connected buyers and sellers of antique and collectible items.
 In 1972, the paper took on a new mantle of importance to the trade when it introduced industry and collecting news to its format.
 Under the direction of antiques expert Kyle Husfloen, who served as the publication’s editor for 20 years, Antique Trader prospered and rose to a position of undisputed dominance in its field.